 Here are a number of common hidden fees that can add to the cost of your loan:

 - Service fees

 - Origination fees

-Application and processing fees can be especially burdensome, as these fees do not guarantee you will receive a loan.
+Application and processing fees can be especially burdensome, as these fees don’t guarantee you will receive a loan.
 In fact, you may need to pay for application and processing fees with multiple lenders before your loan is approved.

-Certain fees, such as late payment fees or prepayment fees are punitive in nature.
+Certain fees, such as late payment fees or prepayment fees, are punitive in nature.
 Like processing and application fees, origination fees serve as a way to compensate for the time and effort put into assessing your application and approving your loan.
-In certain cases, an origination fee may be taken on off the principal sum you receive on your loan.
+Sometimes an origination fee may be taken on off the principal sum you receive on your loan.

 Finding the Best Business Loan Interest Rates

 When it comes to small business loan interest rates, a little bit of research and a willingness to shop around for the right lender will go a long way.
 After all, securing working capital for your business is a necessity for many small businesses.
 By staying informed, you can track down the best business loan rates to build your company.